leemeador/android-plus-chrome/README.md

 # android-plus-chrome
-android studio and tools with chrome browser
+android studio and tools with chrome browser installed